-Action 6 addresses the apportionment of the recreational sector ACL among the regions.
+Action 6 addresses the apportionment of the recreational sector ACL among the regions, or components.
 For the alternatives in this Action 2, the allocations that would result from applying Preferred Alternatives 5 and 6 in Action 6 are provided in Table 2.2.2.
 Using the current recreational sector ACL of 7.01 million pounds (mp),6 the resulting number of pounds for the allocations is also provided.
 Regional ACLs (or component ACLs) would be reduced by 20% to establish regional ACTs (or component ACTs).
-Regions would estimate the fishing season length based on the regional ACT.
+Regions would use the ACTs to estimate the season length.